 How do sheep manage this impressive display?
 Bighorn sheep take advantage of the fact that the skull is made of many bones: it is not just one solid bone.

 For example, most of us know that human babies have soft heads because the human skull is not solid at birth.
 It is made up of separate plates of bones that slowly fuse together and become solid later in life.
 The lines where the separate plates meet are called sutures.

 Serious Shock Absorbtion

 Bighorn sheep sutures are much more jagged than human sutures, and they do not entirely fuse as the sheep grow.
-Some scientists believe that when the bighorn sheep bang their horns, the force is distributed along the sutures, and since the sutures are flexible, the skull actually gives a little.
+Some scientists believe that when the bighorn sheep bang their horns (which are different than antlers), the force is distributed along the sutures, and since the sutures are flexible, the skull actually gives a little.